mgiles/fit/README.md

 you can use the data structures in `Fit.Internal.FitFile` and parsers in `Fit.Internal.Parse`.

-# Example
+## Example

-Given a FIT file name "file.fit", here's how you could extract all of the "speed" fields from all of the "record" messages using the lenses in the Messages API.
+Given a FIT file named "file.fit", here's how you could extract all of the "speed" fields from all of the "record" messages using the lenses in the Messages API.
 Looking at the FIT Profile.xls file, you can see that the message number for "record" is `20`, and within a record the field number for "speed" is `6`.
 In a GHCi session: